aryamanmaithani/aryamanmaithani.github.io/notes/cs-213/lec10.md

 If the newer operator being added is less (in precedence) in priority than the last operator sitting on top, eject the topmost operator and put it in the line.
 In fact, continue throwing out the operators on top until the operator left is smaller.
 Once the expression is all done.
 Throw out the operations to the line.

-This stack structure is called FIFO - first in first out.
+This stack structure is called LIFO - last in first out.
 #### Stack organisation
 * Collection of values
 * operations